deepanshu88/nser/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nser is to ...
+The goal of this package is to create R wrapper for NSE public rest APIs.
+It will help you to extract live stock market data from National Stock Exchange of India (NSE)

 ## Installation